Archdale Police Department

 Property and Evidence Control

 The Archdale Police Department considers the care and control of property and evidence to be a high priority.
 All property or evidence associated with a crime is sent to one central location for processing and storage.
-The evidence and property custodian is responsible for the care, custody and control of all property recovered by the department and all evidence generated during the investigation of a crime.
+The evidence and property custodians are responsible for the care, custody and control of all property recovered by the department and all evidence generated during the investigation of a crime.

 Property is generally an item which was stolen and then recovered by a citizen or police officer, or an item which was found by a citizen and turned over to the police department.
 The Archdale Police Department recovers many pieces of property each year, including bicycles, tools and stereo equipment.
 Bicycles are the most commonly recovered items.